 A personal representative is the person who settles the affairs of a decedent.
 A will generally names a personal representative (referred to as an executor).
 If a person dies without a will, any interested party can petition the Circuit Court for appointment.
-Preference is given in the following order of priority:
+As provided in Or.
+Rev. Stat. § § 113.085, preference is given in the following order of priority:

 - The surviving spouse of the decedent or the nominee of the surviving spouse

 - The next of kin of the decedent or the nominee of the next of kin

 - The Director of Human Services or the Director of the Oregon Health Authority

 Regardless of whether the decedent left a will, the personal representative must first petition the court and receive approval before having legal authority to manage the decedent’s estate.

 The personal representative must submit a certified copy of the will, if any, so that it can be “proved.”
 The will can be proved either by affidavit sworn by the witnesses to the will or by the witnesses testifying in court that at the time the will was signed, the decedent was mentally competent.

 The personal representative must notify creditors that a probate case has been initiated and that they have been appointed as personal representative.
 Notification is made by publication in a local newspaper or by written notice.
 The notice will include the date by which creditors must file claims and the manner of filing claims.
 Or.
 Rev. Stat. § 113.155.
 The claims period is 4 months.